Anaswara95/PythonProject/README.md

 **4.Age Group Identification:**
   - Identified the predominant age group among employees.
-  - Visualized the age distribution using scatter plots or countplots for enhanced insight.
+  - Visualized the age distribution using countplots for enhanced insight.

 **5.Salary Analysis:**
   - Determined the team and position with the highest salary spending.